COVID-19: How to boost your immunity and supercharge your system

 Take care of yourself

-Wash your hands, don't touch your face and practice social distancing.
+Wash your hands, don't touch your face and practise social distancing.
 Since the outbreak of the novel COVID-19, tips like these have been repeated over and over like a mantra in our everyday lives as it becomes more crucial than ever for our community to work together to lessen the spread and "flatten the curve".
-The recently imposed Movement Control Order in Malaysia places social distancing at a larger, legal scale, putting all Malaysians—with the exception of those working in "essential services"—in a WFH status.
+The recently re-imposed Movement Control Order in Malaysia places social distancing at a larger, legal scale, putting all Malaysians—with the exception of those working in "essential services"—in a WFH status.